andyp123/blender_io_mesh_qmap/README.md

 Hint is the name of a texture applied to brushes in some Quake engine games in order to give the BSP compiler a hint as to where to create portals.
 Disable this option to import them.

+## Tips for Working with Imported Data
+Materials are created when importing a map for various geometry types, so by using Blender's 'Select Linked' feature (Shift+L), you can select all geometry of a certain type.
+For example, to select all the sky in an imported map, click on one part of the sky, hit 'Shift+L' and select 'Material'.

+By default, all brushes in the MAP file are imported with origins at (0,0,0).
+If you would like to move the origin of all brushes to their center, the easiest way is to select everything and use the 'Set Origin' function.